© Gemma Hunt

 Plein Sud

-If you fancy a more livelier picnic spot then head to the popular area just under the Plein Sud lift in Val Thorens next to La Folie Douce.
-In recent seasons, they have also set up some poubelle’s in this area so make sure you tidy up afterwards.
-This area is close enough to take in the live music from the venue without the hustle and bustle of the bar.
-Again this is a popular one so reserve your snow area early on.
+If you fancy a more lively picnic spot then head to the popular area just under the Plein Sud lift in Val Thorens next to La Folie Douce.
+This area is close enough to take in the live music without the hustle and bustle of the bar.
+This is a popular spot so reserve your snow area early on!

 Orelle

-Over in the Orelle valley there are no official picnic spots as such however there are many a rock with a view to settle down on.
+Over in the Orelle valley there are no official picnic spots, however there are many rocks with a view to settle down on.
 Whilst you are skiing around you will see people who have already grabbed the good spots, so find your view and settle down for your ski refuel.

 Peclet